Search for heavy, long-lived, charged particles with large ionisation energy loss in $pp$ collisions at $\sqrt{s} = 13~\text{TeV}$ using the ATLAS experiment and the full Run 2 dataset: Results

 \section{Results}

 In total, 223 events are observed in the signal region combining all exclusive bins.
-The observation in each mass window for the \texttt{Inclusive} signal-region bins is presented in Table~\ref{tbl:observed_p0_inclusive}, and in total 196 (27) events are observed in the \texttt{SR-Inclusive\_Low} (\texttt{SR-Inclusive\_High}) bin.
-The mass, $\pt$, and $\dEdx$ distributions in each of the \texttt{SR-Inclusive\_Low} and \texttt{SR-Inclusive\_High} bins are shown in Figures~\ref{fig:SR_observed-inclusive} and~\ref{fig:SR_observed-inclusive_others}, compared with the expected background yields and several representative signal points.
+The observation in each mass window (defined for each hypothetic particle mass) for the \texttt{Inclusive} signal-region bins is presented in Table~\ref{tbl:observed_p0_inclusive}, and in total 196 (27) events are observed in the \texttt{SR-Inclusive\_Low} (\texttt{SR-Inclusive\_High}) bin over the full mass range (see Table~\ref{tbl:SR_bins}).
+The mass, $\pt$, $|\eta|$ and $\dEdx$ distributions in each of the \texttt{SR-Inclusive\_Low} and \texttt{SR-Inclusive\_High} bins are shown in Figures~\ref{fig:SR_observed-inclusive} and~\ref{fig:SR_observed-inclusive_others}, compared with the expected background yields and several representative signal points.
 Overall, the observed event distribution agrees well with the expected background distribution in these variables within the estimated uncertainties, except in the \texttt{SR-Inclusive\_High} bin in the high mass range.

 The statistical analysis and likelihood construction were implemented in the \texttt{pyhf} software framework~\cite{pyhf}.
 For each mass window, the likelihood of the background-only hypothesis given the observed data was constructed from the background prediction and the associated systematic uncertainties.
 The effect of the systematic uncertainties is incorporated through nuisance parameters which are constrained to be Gaussian-distributed.
 Using a profile-likelihood-based test statistic~\cite{Cowan_2011}, independent $p_{0}$-values quantifying the level of agreement between the observed data and the background prediction were calculated for each of these windows.
 The lowest $p_{0}$-value of $1.46\times10^{-4}$ is associated with the \texttt{SR-Inclusive\_High} bin in the mass window of $[1100,2800]~\GeV$, corresponding to a target mass of $1.4~\TeV$ in the `long' lifetime regime.
 In this window, $0.7\pm 0.4$ events are expected and seven events are observed, and the $p_{0}$-value corresponds to a local $Z$ significance\footnote{By convention, the $Z$ significance of a $p_{0}$-value is defined as $Z\equiv\Phi^{-1}(1-p_{0})$ where $\Phi^{-1}$ is the inverse of the cumulative distribution for a unit Gaussian function.} of $3.6$.
 The mild excess reported in Ref.~\cite{SUSY-2016-31} at around $600~\GeV$ is not confirmed in the dataset analysed here: the maximum local $Z$ significance observed in that region is $1.8$ for a target mass of $500~\GeV$ in the \texttt{SR-Inclusive\_Low} bin in the `short' lifetime regime.